dzikus13/TaxAssistant/README.md

 `python scripts/clean_url.py localhost:8000`

+Run `python manage.py runserver` to run dev application.
+To fully use functionality the environment variable called OPENAI_API_KEY must be stt to access key for OpenAi api.

-Go to: `localhost:8000` to see application or `localhost:8000/admin/` to login as superuser
+Go to: `localhost:8000` to see application or `localhost:8000/admin/` to login as superuser.

 ## Important configuration details